Skip to main content

 1. Connect tracing for one production agent.

-2. Add userId and sessionId so traces can be grouped by user and conversation.
+2. Add userId and sessionId so traces group by user and conversation.

-3. Search for one failure mode your team already cares about.
+3. Search for one failure mode your team already cares about, or browse Behaviours to see what stands out.

 4. Annotate representative traces with specific feedback.

-6. Generate evaluations for the issues you want to monitor continuously.
+6. Generate evaluations for the signals you want to score continuously.

 Why this works

 Latitude does not require you to define every possible failure upfront.
-You can discover issues from real traffic, validate them with human review, and then turn important patterns into automated monitoring.
+You discover failures from real traffic, validate them with human review, and turn important patterns into automated monitoring.
 Over time, the system becomes a living map of what goes wrong in your agent and whether your fixes are working.